Biochemistry and Molecular Genetics (PhD)

 - Publish at minimum one first author manuscript.

 - Write and defend a doctoral dissertation that is acceptable by the dissertation committee and Graduate School.

 An IPIBS Fellowship will provide stipend support for the first 23 months.
 Support after the first 23 months is the responsibility of the individual student's dissertation advisor.
 Students are also encouraged to seek extramural support.

 Guidance for the Student

 The Director of the Biochemistry and Molecular Genetics Graduate Program will serve as the first year advisor to all incoming graduate students until a dissertation advisor (mentor) is selected.
-During the first year, all students will meet with all available faculty to discuss research projects and complete a minimum of two laboratory rotations to help select a lab and mentor After completion of lab rotations and before beginning the second year, the student will select a mentor, subject to the approval of the Graduate Executive Committee and the department chair.
+During the first year, all students will meet with all available faculty to discuss research projects and complete a minimum of two laboratory rotations to help select a lab and mentor.
+After completion of lab rotations and before beginning a second year, the student will select a mentor, subject to the approval of the Graduate Executive Committee and the department chair.

 All required coursework must be completed by the end of year two.
-Upon successful completion of all coursework the student moves into MS candidacy and is eligible for the PhD Qualifying Exam (QE).
+Upon successful completion of all coursework the student moves into master's candidacy and is eligible for the PhD Qualifying Exam (QE).
 The purpose of the PhD Qualifying exam (Exam I) is to evaluate the student’s ability to interpret literature, develop a research plan, integrate material from the graduate curriculum, display core knowledge of biochemical principles, and orally defend his/her ideas.
-The format of the QE requires the student to write and orally defend a NIH-style fellowship proposal on a topic different from their own research, followed by an oral exam covering general biochemical/genetic principles covered in the curriculum.
+The format of the QE requires the student to write and orally defend a NIH-style fellowship proposal, followed by an oral exam covering general biochemical/genetic principles covered in the curriculum.
 Upon successful completion of the QE, the student will be awarded a MS degree and move into doctoral candidacy.
-Within six months of passing the QE, a dissertation committee must be formed and approved by GEC and the department chair, and a committee meeting held to provide guidance on the student’s research (Exam IIa).
-A full research proposal must be completed and approved by the committee in Spring term of year three (Exam IIb).
+Within six months of passing the QE, a dissertation committee must be formed and approved by GEC and the department chair.
+A committee meeting must be held to provide guidance on the student’s research (Exam IIa).
+A full research proposal must be completed and approved by the committee before entering the end of the Spring term of the students year three (Exam IIb).

 |BIOC 645||Advanced Biochemistry I||4|